 Types of chemotherapy

-There are a number of chemotherapy drugs used to treat breast cancer.
-You usually have a combination of 2 or 3 drugs together, but you might just have one.
+There are a large number of chemotherapy drugs used to treat breast cancer.
+You usually have a combination of 2 or 3 drugs, but you might also just have one.

 The type of drugs you have depends on different factors.
-These factors include your risk of the cancer coming back and whether you have other medical conditions, such as heart problems.
+These factors include the risk of the cancer coming back and whether you have other medical conditions, such as heart problems.

-Check what the name of your regimen is with your doctor or nurse, then take a look at our A to Z list of cancer drugs.
+This is not a complete list of all the types of chemotherapy drugs used to treat breast cancer.
+You can check what is the name of your regimen with your doctor or nurse, then take a look at our A to Z list of cancer drugs.